Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Introduction

+where we think of $\veps=\veps_n$ as a length scale that depends on the number of data points $n$.

-for a given choice of parameter $\veps=\veps_n$, where we have made the dependence of $\veps$ on $n$ explicit for convenience. \begin{remark} Although for simplicity we focus on the kernel $\eta$ defined above, we anticipate that all our results are still true for more general kernels.
-In particular, the proofs of the main results of this paper are still valid if we simply assume that $\eta$ is a non-negative, compactly supported and non-increasing function. \end{remark}
+\begin{remark} Although for simplicity we focus on the kernel $\eta$ defined above, we anticipate that all our results are still true for more general kernels.
+In particular, our results continue to hold if we simply assume that $\eta$ is a non-negative, compactly supported, and non-increasing function.
+In general the quantity $\sigma_\eta$ must be interpreted as in the first equality in \eqref{sigmaeta}. \end{remark}